jtwele/invoiceNinja/readme.md

 If you'd like to use our code to sell your own invoicing app we have an affiliate program.
 Get in touch for more details.

+### Introduction

+To setup the site you can either use the [zip file](https://www.invoiceninja.com/knowledgebase/self-host/) (easier to run) or checkout the code from GitHub (easier to make changes).

+For updates follow [@invoiceninja](https://twitter.com/invoiceninja) or join the [Facebook Group](https://www.facebook.com/invoiceninja).
+For discussion of the code please use the [Google Group](https://groups.google.com/d/forum/invoiceninja).

+If you'd like to translate the site please use [caouecs/Laravel4-long](https://github.com/caouecs/Laravel4-lang) for the starter files.

+Developed by [@hillelcoren](https://twitter.com/hillelcoren) | Designed by [kantorp-wegl.in](http://kantorp-wegl.in/).

 ### Features

-* Core application built using Laravel 5
+* Built using Laravel 5
-* Invoice PDF generation directly in the browser
+* Live PDF generation
-* Integrates with many payment providers
+* Integrates with 30+ payment providers
 * Recurring invoices
 * Tax rates and payment terms
 * Multi-user support
+* Partial payments
+* Custom email templates
 * [Zapier](https://zapier.com/) integration
 * [D3.js](http://d3js.org/) visualizations